HOW TO DISTINGUISH ALL GENERATIONS

 Why do we call them 1st, 2nd, 3rd and 4th generation eneloops?

 During the years Sanyo produced eneloop batteries, they started to improve their batteries over time.
-When they retested the batteries and showed an increase in quality as in amount of cycles they could do, they changed the product code.
+When they retested the batteries and showed an increase in quality as in increased cycle life, they changed the product code.

 The 2nd generation AA were called HR-3UTGA.
-So we, as consumers, used these specs of increased capacity or increased charge cycles as a new generation in combination with the new coding.
+So we, as consumers, used these specs of increased capacity or increased charge cycles in combination with the new product code as a new generation!

-In 2013 , (when I still lived in Japan), I followed the change of the make-over that Panasonic did in the Japanese market closely.
-At the same time overseas seller were selling eneloop batteries from a previous generation BUT with the same production date.
-This confirmed my understanding of the whole generation thing not being an AGE/Production year thing, but a quality thing.
+In 2013 , (when I still lived in Japan), I followed the change closely of the Panasonic Eneloop make-over in the Japanese market.
+At that same time overseas sellers were still selling eneloop batteries from a previous generation BUT with the same production date.
+This confirmed my understanding of the whole generation thing not being an age/production year thing, but a quality thing.

-Plus the product code BK-3MCCE is also used for the batteries that are made in China, for the Oceania market.
+And to add to this confusion, the product code BK-3MCCE is also used for the eneloop batteries that are made in China, for the East Asian, Oceania and South American market.

 Is there a 5th generation standard eneloop?